 The concept of national sovereignty only exists politically in singular constellations with other concerns, orientations and conditions, and therefore we cannot meaningfully talk of one ideology, as liberal critics of “populism” do (though their generalized contempt reveal one common feature: everywhere, the concept of national sovereignty has not come onto the agenda in Europe today as an ideology of the current order, as much as a demand from insurgent parties and movements).
 Certainly, the concept of national sovereignty does have its own abstract operativity and appeal, which produce different but comparable effects in the different contexts it is deployed in.
 The notion of sovereignty offers the state as an orderly, parliamentary shortcut to change, appealing to those whose political desires rarely venture beyond a wish for good government and governance.
 The national binds sovereignty to a community that is sentimental and produced by state and ideological institutions (the school, the media, etc.).
 Imagining the productive economy as a common national household, the concept of national sovereignty at most offers a critique of the supposedly “unproductive”: financial capital, tax-dodgers, and/or migrants and the unemployed.66 The politics of national sovereignty might provide for electoral success, but they contribute to the closure of strategic reflections on the multiple crisis of capitalism and the state.

 The clamor for national sovereignty requires a belief in a good state, not as a product of struggle, but as an outcome of elections.
-National sovereignty is the spontaneous political philosophy of the crisis of the middle class, the clamor of those who used to live comfortably, in the forgetting of the struggles that won the relatively comfort, as an always insufficient concession.
-Those who speak of national sovereignty might take it to mean popular sovereignty, but it mystifies the fact that if such sovereignty were to be possible at all, it would be based in autonomous class power.
+National sovereignty is the spontaneous political philosophy of the crisis of the middle class, the clamor of those who used to live comfortably, in the forgetting of the struggles that won the relative comfort, as an always insufficient concession.
+Those who speak of national sovereignty may take it to mean popular sovereignty, but it mystifies the fact that if such sovereignty were to be possible at all it would be based in autonomous class power.
 Even national sovereignty would only be possible on the base of mass support – in opinion and in organized practice – for a rupture with (or within) the EU and with international finance.

 If all this is not on the agenda, it is not so much an affliction of consciousness, as a limitation of contemporary social reality in Europe.
 In this period of constant low-intensity crisis and decomposition of the middle class, its expectations and attachments will continue to be reproduced under threat of declassing, in a state of anxiety.
 Indignation and the demand for good governance and government will persist, and so will the challenge of politicizing them differently than the forces of reaction.
 Autonomous counterpower cannot be built on middle class subjectivities, but it can only grow into mass organization through the transformation of the middle class.
 Some of the tools lay scattered in the dust of the battle of Catalunya: the “perverse governance” of the cities, and the transversal organizing of 2011.